Alexander Scott Bullitt: Political career

-In 1792 when the idea of Kentucky statehood was accepted, Bullitt became a delegate to the Convention (again in Danville) and sat the committee that drafted the first state Constitution.
-With the new constitution in place, in June he was one of twelve men elected to the State Senate.
+In 1792 when the idea of Kentucky statehood was accepted, Bullitt became a delegate to the convention (again in Danville) and was part of the committee that drafted the first state Constitution.
+With the new constitution effective, in June he was one of twelve men elected to the State Senate.
 He was elected its speaker, and served there until 1800.

 When a second state constitution was sought, in 1799, Bullitt presided at the convention that wrote it.
 This new constitution created the office of Lieutenant Governor and he was elected to that office in 1800 serving under Governor James Garrard.

 In 1804 or 1808 Bullitt returned to private life and full-time farming at Oxmoor.

 Personal life

-He married Priscilla Christian (1785-1806), daughter of William Christian and his wife Annie Henry Christian (sister of Patrick Henry).
-Four of their children reached adulthood: William Christian, Anne, Helen Scott, Cuthbert.
+He married Priscilla Christian (1785–1806), daughter of William Christian and his wife Annie Henry Christian (sister of Patrick Henry).
+Four of their children reached adulthood: William Christian, Anne, Helen Scott, and Cuthbert.

 After his first wife died, Bullitt remarried, to widow Mary Churchill Prather.
 They had two children, Thomas James and Mary (Polly).